 Accessible Construction

 Repairable jewelry allows jewelers to access and work on components.
-Accessible designs have exposed solder joints (can be heated without damaging stones or other elements), removable stones (can be taken out for metalwork), standard settings (prongs, bezels, channels that can be rebuilt), and adequate metal mass (sufficient material for adding or reshaping).
+Accessible designs have exposed solder joints (can be heated without damaging stones), removable stones, standard settings (prongs, bezels, channels that can be rebuilt), and adequate metal mass.
+Inaccessible designs include permanently set or glued stones, hidden joints, proprietary mechanisms, and minimal metal with insufficient material for repair work.

 Modular vs. Integrated Design